oZelloX/QA-portfolio-/projects/facebook/manual/registration/accessibility/test_cases/validate_sign_up_with_logical_tab_order.md

 ---

 **Notes:**
+- Focus must follow the visual and logical structure of the registration form
 - If focus returns to the beginning or skips gender selection, this is a critical accessibility bug
+- Incorrect or illogical focus order is a violation of WCAG 2.1 (Success Criterion 2.4.3 – Focus Order)